 As a pet owner, it's your responsibility to make your pet's golden years as comfortable and happy as possible.
 Cats are considered senior from around the age of 8 to 10 years, while with dogs, different breeds are classed as senior at different ages.
 Smaller or toy dogs age much more slowly, with many living well into their teens, while bigger dogs can be classed as old at a much lower age.
 Paying close attention to your cat or dog will help you spot classic signs such as greying around the muzzle, reduced hearing and vision, slower movement and stiffer joints.
 Below are a few common ailments to watch out for.

 As cats and dogs get older, their senses might not be as sharp as they once were, and vision and hearing can become impaired.
 Just like humans, pets can develop cataracts – when the lens of the eye clouds over and become white and opaque – which require surgery to correct.
 If you spot signs of cataracts, then it's best to get your pet treated early on.
 This is not to be confused with lenticular sclerosis, a cloudy bluish-coloured lens that develops as part of the natural aging process in dogs and cats, which does not require treatment.
 Hearing often fades as dogs and cats age – there are many causes of hearing loss, such as parasites, a build-up of wax or an obstruction of the ear canal, so it's important to get your pet checked by a vet if it's showing any sign of deafness.
 Loss of vision can be confusing and frightening for your pet – be sure to keep toys, bedding and food dishes in the same place, so he or she knows where to find them.
 For commands, try replacing visual cues with vocal cues.
-The opposite is true for hearing loss – swap vocal cues for visual cues and be careful when approaching an animal that cannot hear you, as you may startle it.
+The opposite is true for hearing loss – swap vocal cues for visual cues and be careful when approaching a pet that cannot hear you, as you may startle them.

 As your pet ages, they may experience a loss of bladder control – this may show in the form of bedwetting.
 A number of factors can cause incontinence in pets, including a urinary tract infection, so if your pet is having accidents around the house, you should get him or her checked out by a vet.